AY2324S2-CS2103T-W12-2/tp/docs/DeveloperGuide.md

 ModContacts currently supports input in English.
 This will be extended to more languages in future versions.

 **Note**: Attempting to input text in another language may produce unpredicatble behaviour in the current version of the app, and is to be done at the user's risk.

+### Supporting names with special characters
+ModContacts currently supports names without any special characters.
+This will be extended to support common Singaporean names containing "S/O" or "D/O" in future versions.